agateau/mup/README.md

 It also supports the following formats using external converters:

-- Markdown via Pandoc
+- Markdown
-- GitHub Flavored Markdown via Kramdown
+- GitHub Flavored Markdown
-- CommonMark
-- Gruber Markdown
 - Ronn
-- Man pages via groff
+- Man pages
 - Asciidoc

 External converters are command line tools which are invoked by MUP to convert input files.
-To be used as an external converter, the tool must accept markup on stdin and produces HTML on stdout.
+To be used as an external converter, the tool must accept markup on stdin and produce HTML on stdout.

-# Usage
+## Usage

 Start MUP like this: